 Is it any surprise Anne becomes a target when she’s in her apartment alone, jazzercising?
 What’s more surprising is that someone agreed to give Anne a role in Fatal Attraction after she committed this solo jazzercise scene to celluloid.
 Oh how I pray this never gets removed from YouTube…

 AND NOW…THE BIG GAY TWIST!
 See, there was this other doorman.
 The day doorman.
 He had minor interaction with the night doorman while changing shifts, but the weirdo night doorman seemed uninterested in chatting with him.
-Yet they seem to have a past, because he laments the fact that the night doorman no longer goes to the theatre.
+Yet they seem to have a past, because he laments the fact that the night doorman no longer goes to the theater.
 Uh-oh…

 That’s right!
 The doorman by day and doorman by night were backdoor men together when off duty!
 At first we’re supposed to think perhaps the night doorman’s mother is actually the killer, for someone in a dress is rolling around in a wheelchair knocking the last few people off to get to Archer.